Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows II: Higher genus surfaces

 \begin{rmk} We can also obtain Markov partitions for the geodesic flow on the unit tangent bundle of a negatively curved orbifold $S$ by taking a manifold covering $\hat{S}$ of $S$ and constructing the Markov partition on $T^1 \hat{S}$ as above.
 Then as long as the curve $c$ chosen on $S$, for which the Markov partition is constructed from, is invariant under deck transformations of $\hat{S} \to S$, we can take the quotient to get a Markov partition on $T^1 S$. \end{rmk}

 \begin{rmk} One can define geodesic flows for surfaces with a complete Riemannian metric in general.
 In particular, one can consider hyperbolic surfaces with cusps.
 Geodesic flows for these surfaces still have stable and unstable line bundles as in \Cref{defn:pAflow}, but a crucial qualitative difference from the closed surface case is that some orbits will be wandering, namely the geodesics that escape to infinity towards a cusp.
-Now, there is a generalized notion of Anosov flows called Axiom A flows for which these flows belong to, and there is still a notion of Markov partitions for Axiom A flows (see \cite{Bow70} for details).
+Now, there is a broader class of flows called \textit{Axiom A flows} to which these flows belong, and there is still a notion of Markov partitions for Axiom A flows (see \cite{Bow70} for details).
 Using the techniques described here, we can obtain Markov partitions for these geodesic flows on hyperbolic surfaces with cusps as well.

 Let $\Sigma$ be a hyperbolic surface with cusps.
 Let $D=\overline{\Sigma} \cup -\overline{\Sigma}$ be the closed surface obtained by compactifying $\Sigma$ along its cusps, then doubling across the resulting boundary components.
 The key observation here is that for the geodesic flow on $D$, the hyperbolic set of orbits staying within $\Sigma$ is orbit equivalent to the hyperbolic set of nonwandering points on $\Sigma$ by $\Omega$-stability, which in turn is implied by Axiom A and the no cycle property in this case (see \cite{Sma67}).